Skip to main content

 3 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be a mixed experience; while the upgrade mechanics are contextually rewarding and focused on mastery rather than sheer playtime, many feel that the process can become tedious due to a lack of enemies and frustrating difficulty spikes.
+Reviews indicate that the grinding aspect of the game is mixed; while some appreciate the upgrade mechanics being tied to mastery rather than excessive playtime, others find the experience tedious due to a lack of enemies and frustrating difficulty.

 • “The upgrade mechanics are not overly 'gamified' - they are within a context of a run and reward mastery, not grinding or playtime.”